 It is defined as three or more persons having a common identifying sign or symbol or identifiable leadership who continuously or regularly associate in the commission of criminal activities.

 Punishments for engaging in organized criminal activity depend on the base crime committed.
 The charge raises the initial offense by one level.
 So, if a person has committed a crime that qualifies as a Class A Misdemeanor, a charge of engaging in organized criminal activity would make the alleged crime a State Felony.

 While a conviction for engaging in organized criminal activity makes the crime and punishment more severe, the charge can be very difficult for a prosecutor to prove beyond a reasonable doubt.
 A skilled defense attorney can develop an argument showing that no conspiracy, street gang, or combination of people were involved.

 One of the most important areas to look at when defending an EOCA is whether the underlying crime was a single event or whether the evidence can prove beyond all reasonable doubt that the definition of a “combination” existed.
 The prosecutors must be able to show that there existed, not a single event, but that the defendant and two or more individuals participated in an on-going course of criminal activities.

 The defense should closely scrutinize whether the person charged actually committed an overt act in pursuance of the agreement, which is required for a conviction under the EOCA statute.

-If you are facing charges of engaging in organized criminal activity, Attorney Matt Bingham is ready to defend you not only against this charge but also against your underlying criminal charges as well.
+If you are facing EOCA charges, you need to speak with an organized crime lawyer immediately.
+Attorney Matt Bingham is ready to defend you not only against this charge but also against your underlying criminal charges as well.
 You need to secure a competent and qualified defense lawyer.
-Contact the law offices of Matt Bingham today to schedule a free consultation.
+Contact the law offices of Matt Bingham today to schedule a consultation.